MaskingTechnology/jitar/README.md

 ## Examples

-To try and experience the concepts of Jitar, example applications are available in the [example folder](https://github.com/MaskingTechnology/jitar/tree/main/examples).
+To try and experience with the concepts of Jitar, example applications are available in the [example folder](https://github.com/MaskingTechnology/jitar/tree/main/examples).

 ## Plugins